Terms and Conditions Template

 What Are Terms and Conditions?

-A terms and conditions agreement outlines the rules and expectations people must follow when accessing your website or mobile app and informs them about what they can expect from you.
+A terms and conditions agreement outlines the rules and expectations people must follow when accessing your platform and informs them about what they can expect from you.

-Whether you call it a terms of use, terms of service, or terms and conditions, this powerhouse document helps maintain control over your site as long as your guidelines fall within applicable laws by explaining the following:
+Whether you call it a terms of use, terms of service, or terms and conditions, this powerhouse document helps maintain control over your site (per applicable laws) by explaining the following:

 It’s also required by some parties if you’re engaging in certain behaviors such as using an SMS broadcast service.